cheesecat123/QuizMasterMini/README.md

 ### Running QuizMasterMini

-In a command line window, enter `./quiz`.
+In a command line window, enter `./quiz` for Linux, `python quiz` for windows.

 ## Quiz Game